Chemiluminescence: Biological applications

 Chemiluminescence has been applied by forensic scientists to solve crimes.
 In this case, they use luminol and hydrogen peroxide.
 The iron from the blood acts as a catalyst and reacts with the luminol and hydrogen peroxide to produce blue light for about 30 seconds.
 Because only a small amount of iron is required for chemiluminescence, trace amounts of blood are sufficient.

-In biomedical research, the protein that gives fireflies their glow and its co-factor, luciferin, are used to produce red light through the consumption of ATP.
+In biomedical research, the protein that gives fireflies their glow and its co-factor, luciferin, are used to produce red light through the consumption of adenosine triphosphate (ATP).
 This reaction is used in many applications, including the effectiveness of cancer drugs that choke off a tumor's blood supply.
 This form of bioluminescence imaging allows scientists to test drugs in the pre-clinical stages cheaply.
 Another protein, aequorin, found in certain jellyfish, produces blue light in the presence of calcium.
 It can be used in molecular biology to assess calcium levels in cells.
-What these biological reactions have in common is their use of adenosine triphosphate (ATP) as an energy source.
+What these biological reactions have in common is their use of ATP as an energy source.
 Though the structure of the molecules that produce luminescence is different for each species, they are given the generic name of luciferin.
 Firefly luciferin can be oxidized to produce an excited complex.
 Once it falls back down to a ground state a photon is released.
 It is very similar to the reaction with luminol.